Standing Too Close To The Golf Ball – Causes and How to Fix It

 Standing too close to the ball can cause you to lose your posture and hook it, as shown here.

 If you are hooking the ball, this is where the analysis can start to be fun - at least for your golf coach, but maybe not for the golfer!
-Standing too close to the golf ball can definitely cause a hook, but the reasons aren’t always obvious.
+Yes, it can definitely cause a hook, but the reasons aren’t always obvious.

 One way or another the player is trying to make a compensation motion to re-route the club to not swing across the ball from the club head being too far outside.
 The most common things a player will do as a reaction are to start to stand up out of their posture, or early extend in the downswing and stop rotating their body through the shot, causing the club to come from the inside.
 This is what they are sensing they need, but also the club head starts to rapidly pass the hands through impact while closing down simultaneously.